 • Third, a directory named my_instance is created.
 It contains a configuration file and the database.
-Later on, when you start workking with your new instance other files will be created, most notably the log files.
+Later on, when you start working with your new instance other files will be created, most notably the log files.

-Options that the command init accept are --port, --root and --source.
+Some of the options that the icms-init command accepts are --password, --port and --root.

-icms.py start/stop
+icms-start/icms-stop